PECOS-packages/PECOS/docs/user-guide/decoders.md

 `decode_syndrome(...)` for a dense detector vector and `decode_from_defects(...)` for sparse detector indices.
-The BP/LDPC classes' `from_dem(...)` constructors return a `DemAwareDecoder` wrapper so their results include `observables_mask` and their instances retain the DEM dimensions.
+The BP/LDPC classes' `from_dem(...)` constructors return a `DemAwareDecoder` wrapper so their results include `observable_flips` and their instances retain the DEM dimensions.

 ### Rust Decoders